mistydemeo/tigerbrew/share/doc/homebrew/Tips-N'-Tricks.md

 $ http_proxy=http://<user>:<password>@<proxyhost>:<proxyport>  brew install $FORMULA
 ```

-**NB:** this technique will also work if you prefer to use `sudo` with Homebrew.
-But as `sudo` clears the environment before executing Homebrew, your proxy settings may get lost.
+**NB:** this technique will also work if you prefer to use `sudo` with Tigerbrew.
+But as `sudo` clears the environment before executing Tigerbrew, your proxy settings may get lost.

 **Workaround:**